 That being said, the demands of a Computer Science internship can also be highly rewarding, providing interns with valuable hands-on experience, a chance to build their portfolios, and the opportunity to network and make industry connections.

-Ultimately, the level of demand in a Computer Science internship will depend on the specific internship and the expectations of the employer, so it's important for interns to have clear communication and understand the demands before accepting an internship offer.
+Ultimately, the level of demand in a Computer Science internship will depend on the specific internship and the expectations of the employer, so interns need to have clear communication and understand the demands before accepting an internship offer.